Watering plants with tea

 ✅ What's good:

-- Organic: To avoid adding pesticides to your plants' soil.
+- Organic: To avoid adding pesticides to the soil of your plants.

 ❌ What to avoid:

-- Commercially produced iced tea: Too much sugar and chemical preservatives.
-Avoid it.
+- Industrial Iced Tea (Ice Tea): Too much sugar and chemical preservatives.
+To be banned.

 3. How to proceed?
 (3 Methods)

 This is the opportunistic method.
-Have you let your tea cool down?
-Simply pour it at the base of the plant (onto the soil, not the leaves).
+Did you let your tea cool down?
+Simply pour it at the base of the plant (on the soil, not on the leaves).
 It's an immediate hydration boost.

 Method B: The Watering Can Infusion (Our favorite)

-Don't throw away your used sachets!
+Don't throw away your used sachets anymore!
 Soak them overnight in your watering can filled with water.
-The remaining nutrients will slowly release their nutrients.
+The last nutrients will slowly diffuse.

-The next day, remove the tea bags (compost them if they are paper without plastic) and water as usual.
+The next day, remove the bags (compost them if they are plastic-free paper) and water as usual.
 It's a kind of "light tea" ideal for regular use.

-If you use loose leaf tea or 100% biodegradable tea bags (staple-free, plastic-free), you can bury the damp bag directly in the soil.
-As it decomposes, it will act as a slow-release fertilizer.
+If you use loose tea or 100% biodegradable bags (staple-free, plastic-free), you can bury the damp bag directly in the soil.
+It will serve as a slow-release fertilizer as it decomposes.

 Infuse with elegance

-To use the infusion method, you'll need a proper watering can.
-Our gold model is perfect for letting your brew steep overnight on a shelf.
+To practice the infusion method, you need a watering can worthy of the name.
+Our golden model is perfect for letting your preparation rest overnight on a shelf.

-- 🏆 Best-seller: The decorative accessory that transforms the chore of watering into a pleasure.
+- 🏆 Best-Seller: The decorative accessory that transforms the chore of watering into pleasure.

 4. Which plants like tea?
 (Acid-loving plants)

-Tea contains tannic acid, which lowers the soil pH (making it more acidic).
-This is fantastic for plants that prefer acidic or tropical soils, but less so for those that like limestone.
+Tea contains tannic acid, which lowers the soil's pH (making it more acidic).
+This is fantastic for so-called "acid-loving" or tropical plants, but less good for those that prefer limestone.

 ✅ The "Tea Team" (They love it):